Motivation

 User-level gender inference

-Gender is not directly observable on Twitter.
-Three complementary approaches are used, each treated as probabilistic: (1) Korean name-gender lookup tables applied to screen-names; (2) LLM-based zero-shot classification of profile bios for gender-indicative language; (3) community-level gender composition scores aggregated from high-confidence individual inferences.
-All individual-level inferences are aggregated to the community level before drawing substantive conclusions.
+Gender is not directly observable on Twitter/X. Three complementary approaches are used, each treated as probabilistic: (1) Korean name-gender lookup tables applied to screen names where applicable; (2) LLM-based zero-shot classification of profile bios for gender-indicative language; and (3) community-level gender composition scores aggregated from high-confidence individual inferences.
+All individual-level inferences are aggregated to the community level before drawing substantive conclusions, and no individual account should be labeled as definitively male or female.

 Methodology